-\u201cTaking complete ownership of your outcomes by holding no one but yourself responsible for them is the most powerful thing you can do to drive success.\u201d - Gary W. Keller One of the most recurring complaints in organizations is a lack of accountability and responsibility on the part of employees.
-For example, if one is late for an important meeting, he or she will often come up with an excuse like \u2018the traffic was terrible\u2019 or \u2018my car broke down.\u2019 A true culture of ownership comes when employees feel that they have an equal role to play in the company\u2019s overall success.
-This promotes an environment where people are guided more by values more than rules and see a clear line between their actions and the company\u2019s cumulative success.
-When employees feel like they are the owners of the business, they make better decisions, take better care of the clients, are more creative, and most important, are more engaged in the success of the organization.
-As they begin to feel that their decisions have an impact on the overall organizational success and that they are a part of the bigger picture, they work harder, and as a result, genuinely enjoy coming to work.
-To encourage such a culture, leaders should not play the blame game and instead, allow employees to take responsibility for their actions.
-Whatever is the result, success or failure, they will learn to take ownership and hold themselves responsible for their actions.
-Here are three ways to encourage an ownership mindset in your team.
-Stating the Obvious: Build Accountability As a leader, one should ensure that each employee has a clear sense of responsibility and if a task remains undone, he or she would be held accountable for the same.\u00a0 Building an effective team does not mean that every member looks into everything; instead, it ensures that everyone is given one aspect of work that they\u2019re solely accountable for completing in time and to perfection.
-It is also important to ensure that employees feel their actions can and will make a lasting impact.
+\u201cTaking complete ownership of your outcomes by holding no one but yourself responsible for them is the most powerful thing you can do to drive success.\u201d - Gary W. Keller One of the most recurring complaints in organisations is a lack of accountability on the part of employees.
+For example, being late for meetings, and justifying their behaviour with excuses like \u2018the traffic was terrible\u2019 or \u2018my car broke down.\u2019 A true culture of ownership comes when employees feel that they have an equal role in the company\u2019s overall success.
+This creates an environment where your team is guided more by values than rules.
+Furthermore, this helps establish a clear connection between their actions and the company\u2019s cumulative success.
+A sense of ownership enables better decisions on your team\u2019s part.
+They feel motivated to take better care of the clients, be creative, and encourages involvement in the overall success of the organisation.
+Feeling like they are part of a bigger picture can encourage job satisfaction.
+As leaders, the easiest way to establish a sense of ownership is to avoid the blame game.
+Instead, encourage your team members to adapt an ownership mindset.
+Let\u2019s look at three impactful ways to enable the same - Stating the Obvious: Build Accountability As a leader, you need to ensure that each team member has a clear sense of responsibility.
+Building an effective team does not mean that you need to micro manage everything.
+Instead, it means that employees feel responsible for their actions, with absolute ownership.
 All in all, creating an atmosphere of accountability is one of the best ways to harbor a mentality of ownership at the workplace.
-Mistakes Happen.
-Allow Them!
-We\u2019re human, and mistakes come naturally to us.
-Leaders should create room for improvement with timely feedback to employees for their performance.
-It is essential for companies to build a secure working environment, which has space for errors and mistakes \u2013 as long as it does not impact the business, disrupt the working environment, or create significant losses.
-As a leader, allow mistakes to happen so that your team is not hesitant to learn, experiment, and innovate with new concepts and ideas.
-Define the End Goals One of the key factors when it comes to building an ownership culture is to establish realistic goals for the employees and to define what success looks like.
-This implies defining the end goal effectively.
-When leaders do this, they instill trust in their employees, which in turn empowers them to be more mindful about their actions.
-Trust is a fundamental part of ownership and employees who are given responsibility, take responsibility.
-As a leader, if you do everything in your power to let your employees grow and learn, you may be surprised by what they can accomplish.
-A higher sense of ownership infused in the workforce will not only enable businesses to reach new heights of success, but will also ensure a happy and satisfied workforce.
+Mistakes happen - allow them! \u2018To err is human, to forgive divine.\u2019 Leaders should create room for improvement with timely feed-forward on each team member\u2019s performance.
+However, it is essential for companies to enable a safe space for teams to make, and own up their mistakes.
+This doesn\u2019t mean that the mistakes go unnoticed.
+But, rather, mistakes made are looked upon as instances to learn from.
+As a leader, be compassionate about the inevitable mistakes so that your team is not hesitant to learn, experiment, and innovate with new concepts and ideas.
+Define the end goals When it comes to nurturing a culture of ownership, it is important to establish realistic and clear goals for the entire team.
+This further enables accountability.
+Also, as a leader, you being clear on the expectations from each team member will establish trust.
+This, in turn, will push your team to be committed to a collective singular vision.
+Trust is a fundamental part of ownership and the members who are given responsibility, take responsibility.
+As a leader, if you do your best to help your team learn and grow, you will be surprised by what they can accomplish.
+A higher sense of ownership infused in the workforce not only results in unprecedented success, but also ensures a happy and satisfied workforce.